 Please note that affiliate links are used in this post.

-You will be glad to know that this activity only requires 3 things… 2 of which will already be found in your home.
+This activity only requires 3 things… 2 of which will already be found in your home.

 - Skittles – You will use one bag per time you do the experiment.
 You could also use M&M’s